MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 Some common problems that you can look for:

-+ Check the data types in the data frame you are returning back from azureml_main.
-Expect errors on types other than numeric types and strings.
++ Check the data types in the data frame you are returning back from `azureml_main`.
+Errors are likely on types other than numeric types and strings.

-+ Remove NA values from your dataset, using `dataframe.dropna()` on export from Python script, or use the [Clean Missing Data](clean-missing-data.md) module on import.
++ Remove NA values from your dataset, using `dataframe.dropna()` on export from Python script, or use the [Clean Missing Data](clean-missing-data.md) module when preparing your data.

 + Check your embedded code for indentation and whitespace errors.
 If you get the error, "IndentationError: expected an indented block: see these resources for guidance: